Iomly/You-Chinese-Food-Generator/README.md

 Main Objective: to create a randomn chinese food generator based off background color

-  Example:
-  - click button
-  - random tradition chinese food with description
+Button:
+Click button and random traditional chinese food will pop up in middle of the screen.
+Along with it, the name of the dish.